Conference Condensed: XOXO 2019

 Why we ❤️ it, and why you will too

-At the beginning of this month, Matt and Jillian went to Portland for another year of XOXO, the “experimental festival for independent artists” that we look forward to every year.
+At the beginning of this month, mb and Jillian went to Portland for another year of XOXO, the “experimental festival for independent artists” that we look forward to every year.
 It was, predictably, fantastic.
 We could keep this blog post short and tell you to just go, but in case you need some more convincing, we each wrote about some of our favorite parts from this year’s XOXO.

 Social